uBlock-user/DNS-Over-HTTPS/README.md

 # Installation

-Unzip the package downloaded from [Releases](https://github.com/uBlock-user/DNS-Over-HTTPS/releases) section.
+Unzip the package downloaded from the download button.

 Run `service-install.bat` as an Administrator.